 Loads provides web sockets API through the ws4py library.
-You can initialize a new socket connection using the create\ws method provided in the test case class.
+You can initialize a new socket connection using the create_ws method provided in the test case class.

-Run the echo\server.py file located in Loads' examples directory, then write a test that uses a web socket against it:
+Run the echo_server.py file located in Loads' examples directory, then write a test that uses a web socket against it:

-'''

-from loads.case import TestCase

 class TestWebSite(TestCase):

 def test_something(self):

 results = []

-def callback(m):

-results.append(m.data)

 '''